dotnet/aspnetcore/docs/APIBaselines.md

 ## Updating baselines after major releases

-This will be performed by the build team using scripts at https://github.com/dotnet/roslyn/tree/master/scripts/PublicApi.
+This will be performed by the build team using scripts at https://github.com/dotnet/roslyn/tree/master/scripts/PublicApi (or an Arcade successor).
 The process moves the content of PublicAPI.Unshipped.txt into PublicAPI.Shipped.txt